<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <category domain="https://omeract.org/forum/"></category> <dc:creator>omeractadmin</dc:creator>

-<guid isPermaLink="true">https://omeract.org/forum/cppd-cds/varying-attribution-to-the-disease-in-the-domain-definitions/#post-20</guid>
+<guid isPermaLink="true">https://omeract.org/forum/polos-cds/clarifications-and-feedback-on-domain-coverage-and-accessibility-in-the-polos-ra-module/#post-126</guid>

 </item>